elk-audio/elk-docs/documents/sushi_internal_plugins.md

 The implementation is especially good for parameter smoothing and coefficient interpolation, so they should all sound good even when the parameters are modulated at a high control frequency.

-You can play around with all the FX plugins using the example configuration file `misc/config_files/play_brickworks_fx.json`, which sets all of them (bypassed by default) in a single track.
+You can play around with all the FX plugins using the example configuration file `misc/config_files/play_brickworks_fx.json`, which includes all of them (bypassed by default) in a single track.

-Brickworks is dual-licensed GPL3 / commercial; a commercial license of Sushi includes the rights to keep these plugins implementation inside it, but it does not give you the rights to extrapolate Brickworks and use it in another project unless you use the GPL3-licensed version of Brickworks.
+Brickworks is dual-licensed GPL3 / commercial; a commercial license of Sushi includes the rights to keep these plugin implementations inside it, but it does not give you the rights to extrapolate Brickworks and use it in another project unless you use the GPL3-licensed version of Brickworks.

 Part of the following documentation is taken from the official Brickworks API.

 ### Bitcrusher

-Bitcrusher through a combination of sample rate and bit-depth reduction
+Bitcrusher through a combination of sample rate and bit-depth reduction.

   * **uid** : "sushi.brickworks.bitcrusher"
   * **Parameters** :